Bengals force late red zone turnover, hold off Pats 22-18

 A defensive holding penalty on the Bengals and 15-yard completion from Mac Jones to Marcus Jones put the ball on the Cincinnati 31.

-The frigid temperature did little to slow down the Bengals offense, which scored on each of its first three possessions.
+The frigid temperature did little to slow down the Bengals offense early, which scored on each of its first three possessions.

 Cincinnati dominated the first half, compiling more first downs (22) in the opening 30 minutes than the Patriots had plays (17).
-New England’s offense managed just three first downs, 70 total yards and amassed 44 penalty yards in the opening 30 minutes.
+New England managed just three first downs, 70 total yards and amassed 44 penalty yards.

 Things changed in the second half.
 First an errant pass by Burrow was intercepted by Marcus Jones and returned 69 yards for a touchdown.